République-class battleship: Machinery

 The ships were powered by three vertical triple-expansion steam engines with twenty-four Niclausse boilers.
-Républiques engines were four-cylinder models, while Patrie had three-cylinder machinery.
+République's engines were four-cylinder models, while Patrie had three-cylinder machinery.
 The boilers were divided into four boiler rooms, the forward three trunked into two funnels and the aft room ducted into the rear funnel.
 The engines were located amidships in separate watertight compartments, between the forward group of three boiler rooms and the aft one.
 Each engine drove a bronze, three-bladed screw; the centerline propeller was 4.85 m in diameter for both ships, and République had 4.8 m outer screws while Patrie had 5 m screws.
 The ships were equipped with six electric generators; two 500-amp generators were used to power the main battery turrets and ammunition hoists and four 800-amp generators provided power for the rest of the ships' systems.

 The propulsion system was rated at 17500 CV and provided a top speed of 18 kn as designed.
 On speed trials shortly after entering service, both vessels handily exceeded these figures, République reaching 19.15 kn from 19626 ihp and Patrie making 19.13 kn from 17859 ihp.
 Coal storage amounted to 900 MT normally and up to 1800 MT at full load.
 At an economical cruising speed of 10 kn, the ships could steam for 8400 nmi.